TD Ballpark: Renovation

 The Blue Jays lease of the facility ran through 2017; however, they held the option to extend it by an additional five years twice.
 After investigating possible alternative sites to host their spring training facility, the team negotiated an $81 million renovation to the stadium ($33.3 million) and Englebert Complex ($47.8 million) in 2014 under which they would contribute $20 million (plus any cost overruns) with the rest coming from the state ($13.7 million), county ($41.7 million) and city ($5.6 million) governments.
+The project was designed by the architectural firm Populous and managed by Gilbane Building Company.

 The club retains all revenue from sales at concessions and parking at the stadium, while they share revenue from naming rights with the city.
 The new lease agreement for the stadium lasts for 25 years, with the option to renew for a further 2 years five times.
 The City Commission approved the deal in November 2017, while the county agreed to approve a funding request for the project in April 2018.
 By September 2019 the budget for the renovation had increased to $102 million, with the team investing an extra $20 million and the city contributing $530,000.

-Groundbreaking took place in April 2019, with the project completed in time for the Jays' 2020 spring training.
+Groundbreaking took place in April 2019, the stadium officially reopened on February 24, 2020, in time for the Jays' 2020 spring training.
 The stadium's capacity was expanded from 5,500 to 8,500, with 6,500 fixed seats.

 Naming rights

+The stadium has operated under several corporate naming rights agreements: